nginx/unit-docs/source/howto/security.rst

 .. nxt_details:: State Directory

-   The state directory stores internal Unit configuration between launches.
+   The state directory stores Unit's internal configuration between launches.
    Avoid manipulating it or relying on its contents even if tempted to do so.
-   Instead, use only the control API to manage Unit configuration.
+   Instead, use only the control API to manage Unit's configuration.

    Also, the state directory should be available only to :samp:`root` (or the user that the :samp:`main` :ref:`process <security-apps>` runs as):